Marshall County logo featuring an orange letter M outlined in blue and white.

 A group of nine people standing indoors, smiling at the camera.
 They are in front of a large screen displaying a diagram with zones labeled as Comfort, Fear, Learning, and Growth.
 The room has a carpeted floor, and a window with blinds is visible on the right side.

-Icon of badge with checkmark next to text stating "More mental health support for staff & students."
+Yellow checkmark badge with text 'More mental health support for staff & students'

 The Impact

 The impact of Live Big Community’s partnership with Marshall County has been profound.
-Guides are successfully using the Live Big curriculum in elementary, middle, and high schools.
+Guides are successfully using the Live Big programs in elementary, middle, and high schools.

 Illustration with a green circle containing a red check mark beside text "Improved staff confidence, resilience & self-leadership" on a blue background.